UnicoLab/FlowyML/docs/integrations/huggingface.md

 # Hugging Face Integration 🤗

-Build state-of-the-art NLP and Vision pipelines with Transformers and UniFlow.
+Build state-of-the-art NLP and Vision pipelines with Transformers and flowyml.

 > [!NOTE]
 > **What you'll learn**: How to manage Transformers models and datasets
 >
 > **Key insight**: Treat Hugging Face models as first-class citizens in your pipeline.

-## Why Hugging Face + UniFlow?
+## Why Hugging Face + flowyml?

 - **Model Management**: Version control large Transformer models efficiently.
 - **Dataset Lineage**: Track exactly which version of a dataset was used for fine-tuning.